IndrajeetS/expense-tracker-react/README.md

 ## Installation

-- Fork this repository.
+- Clone this repository to your local machine
-- Open the project in IDE of your choice, I use [Visual Studio Code](https://code.visualstudio.com).
+- Open the project in IDE of your choice, I use [Visual Studio Code](https://code.visualstudio.com)
-- Open Terminal/Command in IDE or on your computer.
+- Open Terminal/Command in IDE or on your computer
-- Navigate you the root of the project.
+- Navigate you the root of the project
+- Run `npm install` to install all the 3rd parties packages used in Project
-- Type `npm start` to run the app in the development mode.
+- Type `npm start` to run the app in the development mode
-- Open [http://localhost:3000](http://localhost:3000) to view the project in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view the project in the browser
-- Edit/modify the file in `src` folder to tweak the app as per your requirement.
+- Edit/modify the file in `src` folder to tweak the app as per your requirement

 ---